-If you are having a chipped tooth repaired, it should only take around 20 minutes.
-However, an actual time-consuming procedure is veneers, which can take a few hours to complete, depending on the circumstances.
+If you have a chipped tooth repaired, it should only take around 20 minutes.
+However, veneers are a time-consuming procedure, which can take a few hours to complete, depending on the circumstances.

 How the Procedure Works

-During the appointment, your dentist will have a look at your teeth and take some X-Rays.
+During the appointment, your dentist will examine your teeth and take X-Rays.

-After studying the x-rays, he will let you know that you need a filling.
-Then, depending on your finances or dental insurance, your dentist will advise you on what options are available.
+After studying the x-rays, he will tell you you need a filling.
+Then, depending on your finances or dental insurance, your dentist will advise you on available options.

 - Removal of all the decay and reshaping of the cavity

-- Acid etching is applied to prepare the tooth’s enamel for the insertion of an adhesive.
+- Acid etching is applied to prepare the tooth’s enamel to insert an adhesive.

 - The composite layers are placed one at a time, and blue light is used to dry and harden each layer before applying the next one.